spraakbanken/korp-frontend/doc/frontend_devel.md

 Enable the standard reading mode by using this setting on a corpus:

 ```
-reading_mode:
+reading_mode: true
-  component: standardReadingMode
 ```

 When clicking on a word in the KWIC a link will be added to the sidebar.
 Clicking this link opens a new tab where the entire text is shown.

-Prerequisites are:
-- The structural attribute `sentence_id`.
-- `_head` and `_tail` attribute on each token.
-These attributes contain the whitespace before and after a token.
+The corpus must have the structural attribute `text__id`, which should be a unique ID in the corpus. `_head` and `_tail` are also needed and should contain the whitespace before and after the token.
+The frontend will assume that any corpus with `reading_mode: true` will have these attributes.

 It is possible to write a custom reading component.
 See [this file](https://github.com/spraakbanken/korp-frontend/blob/dev/app/scripts/components/readingmode.js) for an example.
 See [Components](#components) for documentation on custom components.